Troubleshooting

 If the internal temperature is right but the crust is still soft, try this: turn the oven off, prop the door open a few centimeters, and leave the bread inside for 10 minutes.
 The residual heat dries the crust without burning it.
 This step is especially helpful for sourdough with a higher hydration dough, where the interior holds a lot of steam until the very end of the bake.

 Also check that you are pulling the lid off the Dutch oven at the right point.
 Keeping the lid on for the full bake traps steam the whole time, which prevents the crust from browning and drying.
 Twenty minutes covered, then uncovered until done, is the standard starting point.
+A lid left on for the full 35 to 40 minutes is one of the most common reasons a Dutch-oven loaf comes out with a pale, soft top even though the bottom crust is fine.

 Cooling on a Solid Surface or Wrapping Too Soon